 Child pulled from basement of burning building

-A three-year-old girl and her grandmother escaped a house fire in Missouri thanks to a quick-thinking police officer.
+A three-year-old girl and her grandmother escaped a house fire thanks to a quick-thinking police officer who pulled the family out of the basement of their burning home.

 -